-What is Roblox, how does it work, and is it safe for kids?
+Is your kid on Roblox?
+Here's how it works and whether it's safe

 - Visit Roblox on the web: www.roblox.com

-Roblox is an online platform that hit 43 million active daily users last May.
+Roblox is an online platform that reached 43 million active daily users last May.
 The company claims that over half of US kids and teens under the age of 16 play the game.
-David Baszucki is the co-founder and CEO of Roblox, which first launched in 2006 as a website.
+David Baszucki is the co-founder and CEO of Roblox, which was first launched in 2006 as a website.
 Today, Roblox is accessible on a range of different devices.

-Roblox is a place both kids and adults can go to socialise and play games.
-It also has a unique art style that some would describe as "cartoon" or two-dimensional.
+Roblox is a place where both kids and adults can socialize and play games.
+It also has a unique art style that some might describe as "cartoony" or low-detailed.

-The games in Roblox are exclusively created by the Roblox community.
-Heck, even you can create a game in Roblox.
-But if you simply want to use Roblox to play with friends, you can do that, too.
-In fact, playing with friends is easy, because there are several multiplayer games available as well as social features like messaging.
+Roblox is as much a game as it is a tool for creating games for others to play.
+Heck, you can even create a game in Roblox.
+But if you simply want to use Roblox to play with friends, you can do that too.
+In fact, playing with friends is easy because there are several multiplayer games available as well as social features like messaging.

+How to lock an iPhone or iPad for your kid to watch videosApple's Guided Access feature lets you lock your iPhone or iPad for a kid to use while their watching videos or using apps.

 A hugely important thing to know about Roblox is avatars.
 This is how you appear in the game world.
 Everyone is automatically given an avatar, a human-like character that, by default, reflects your appearance in all Roblox games.
-You can earn items and customisations for your avatar, or you can buy them with Robux virtual currency, which must be purchases with your real-life money.
+You can earn items and customizations for your avatar or buy them with a virtual currency called Robux, which must be purchased with real-life money.
 So, yes, you'll need a credit card attached to your account to buy Robux.

-Avatars may be customised with a wide range of body parts, accessories, clothing, skin colours, animations, and more.
-This gives you a myriad of ways to express your individual personality and style on the platform.
-If you don't know where to start or need some inspiration, there are several resources available online, including Pinterest.
+Avatars can be customized with a wide range of body parts, accessories, clothing, skin colors, animations, and more.
+This gives you myriad ways to express your individual personality and style on the platform.
+If you don't know where to start or need some inspiration, several resources are available online, including Pinterest.

-There are a few things to know about how messaging works on Roblox.
+Here are a few things to know about how messaging works on Roblox:

-To send a message to a friend, go to your Friends section and click on your friend's name.
+- Your Friends: To send a message to a friend, go to your Friends section and click on your friend's name.
 This will take you to their profile.
-Press the Message button at the top of the page that contains their username and friends and followers information.
+Press the Message button at the top of the page that contains their username and friends and followers' information.

-If you are not friends with someone you'd like to message, you can still send a message as long as you and they have allowed this in their privacy settings.
+- Other users: If you are not friends with someone you'd like to message, you can still send a message as long as you and they have allowed this in their privacy settings.

 Can't click the Message button?

-If the person you are trying to message has a Message button that's not clickable, then their privacy settings might not be set up to allow private messages.
+If the person you are trying to message has a Message button that's not clickable, then their privacy settings might not allow private messages.

 There are a wide variety of games to choose from on Roblox.
 There are obstacle courses (Obbys), first-person shooters, and puzzle games, for instance.

-Most popular and best Roblox games
+Most popular and best Roblox games:

 - Adopt me!